|MARKET CAP: [PASS]

 PRE-TAX PROFIT MARGINS: [FAIL]

 The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 62.20%.
-TYC's Total Debt/Equity of 48.08% is considered acceptable.
+The Debt/Equity ratio should not be greater than 20%.
+TYC's Total Debt/Equity of 61.78% is not acceptable.